Menu

 Thursdays, 12 - 3 PM in the Fine Arts Studio

-This open figure drawing sessions features a live model performing a series of 20 minute poses with no instruction.
+This open figure drawing sessions features a live nude model performing a series of 20 minute poses with no instruction.
 Easels, charcoal, and basic supplies are provided.
 18 and over, under 18 allowed with parental attendance!
 Drop-ins welcome.

 Pricing per session is $15.
 Members can register at a discounted rate of $25 for the entire month.